-Many children look to their parents for their basic necessities like shelter, food, clothing, access to medical care, and more.
-As a parent, you do so much to maintain your children's well-being, yet you might not always be right there to monitor their health and safety.
-Co-parents, in particular, may find themselves grappling with this matter.
-Whether your child is at home or on-the-go, there are measures that you can take to help ensure that their needs are being met.
+Whether your child is at home or away, there are measures that you can take to help ensure that they are safe and that their health-related needs are met.
 Consider this checklist for keeping your child healthy and safe even when you can't be there.

-- Inform your child's teachers, coaches, parents of their friends, and other adults in their lives of any allergies or other health conditions you child has.
+Inform your child's teachers, coaches, parents of their friends, and other adults in their lives of any allergies or other health conditions your child has.
 This will help those adults to do their best to keep your child healthy and safe when in their care.
 If possible, keep this information with your child wherever they go.

 Before your child is left in someone else's care, observe this person with your child so that you can get an idea of how well they will do together on their own.
-If you're hiring someone that you don't know to babysit your child or are bringing your child to a child care facility, do some research to get to know the background of the individual or the facility.
+If you're hiring someone that you don't know to babysit or are bringing your child to a childcare facility, do some research to get to know the background of the individual or the facility.